Sonoma

 Make a list of the hardware you depend on, and search the web to check that each device will work.
 Older printers and scanners can have issues.

 Leave yourself enough time.
-Upgrading will tie up your computer for a big part of a day.
-Installing takes an hour or two, but then your computer will be very slow until it re-does the Spotlight index and does a big backup up to Time Machine.
+Upgrading will tie up your computer for an hour or so.
+Your computer may be slow until it re-does the Spotlight index.

 Particular issues before upgrading